kball66816/ERAFileCreator2/README.md

 Additional Service Description - Each Encounter can have more than one service Additional Service Descriptions keep a primary and additional service descriptions tied together.
 These will need to be added before you add the charge to the patient.

+**V1.0.1.0**
+**Contains the following feature
+*Claim Status in the CLP segment is now changeable *Claim Status will tell you its plain text reason when you hover

 **V 1.0.0.23**
 **Contains  the following fixes
 * Check Date and Check Number will no longer default back to today before creating the file